Construction Coordinator Salary

 Popular Skills for Construction Coordinator

-Construction Coordinators seem to require a rather large skill set.
-Most notably, skills in Budget Management, Construction Estimating, Contractor Management, and Project Management are correlated to pay that is above average, with boosts of 6 percent, 5 percent, 4 percent, and 4 percent, respectively.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Budget Management, Construction Estimating, Contractor Management, and Project Management are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
 Skills that are correlated to lower pay, on the other hand, include Organizing, Microsoft Office, and Contract Management.
-Most people familiar with Project Coordinating also know Contractor Management and Construction Estimating.
+Those educated in Project Coordinating tend to be well versed in Contractor Management and Construction Estimating.

 Pay by Experience Level for Construction Coordinator